sbergot/wandering-mushroom/content/post/2020-12-03-the-society-we-live-in.md

 ---
-title: "We live in a society"
+title: "The society we live in"
 date: 2020-12-03
 draft: true
 categories: ["cyberpunk"]